31 Newton’s method

 \[ x_{i+1} = x_i - (1/x_i - q)/(-1/x_i^2) = -qx^2_i + 2x_i. \]

 Now for \(q\) in the interval \([1/2, 1]\) we want to get a good initial guess.
-Here is a claim.
-We can use \(x_0=48/17 - 32/17 \cdot q\).
-Let’s check graphically that this is a reasonable initial approximation to \(1/q\):
+Here is a claim: we can use \(x_0=48/17 - 32/17 \cdot q\).
+We check graphically in Figure 31.3 that this is a reasonable initial approximation to \(1/q\).

 plot(q -> 1/q, 1/2, 1, label="1/q")